Geladen/algorand-games-platform/README.md

 ```
 pip install -r requirements.txt
 ```
-3. Interact with the platform:
+3. Interact with the platform: (player_id can be set to 1 or 2 to choose a different account)
 ```
-python src/algogames/main.py
+python src/algogames/main.py [player_id]
 ```

 4. To run tests, it is also possible to run